aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

     ![](/media/ep03-p10.png)

 1. On the **Step 3: Configure Instance Details** screen, perform the following steps:
-    - Expand the **Advanced Details** section and copy/paste the following PowerShell script in to the **User data**.
+    - Expand the **Advanced Details** section and copy/paste the following PowerShell commands in to the **User data**.
-        - **Note**: The PowerShell script below will download a test PowerShell script to stress test the CPU.
+        - **Note**: The PowerShell commands below will download a test PowerShell script to stress test the CPU.

     ```
     <powershell>